EuroLinux/containers-rfc/README.md

   they are available strictly from the container image.** They also clutter the repository.
 The :epository used to gain gain about 20 GiB each year and it was purged multiple times with the BFG repo cleaner.
-- With that change, we provide a packages manifest with an image.
+- With that change, we provide a packages manifest for all images.
+It is a list of packages that are installed in the image.
+It is available in `installed_packages-$ARCH.txt`.